fingersonfire/widget_marquee/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

 A marquee widget that loops content seamlessly in a continous animation.
-The marquee will only animate if the content contained in the widget extends pass the vertical edge of the screen.
+The marquee will only animate if the content contained in the widget extends pass the horizontal edge of the screen.

 Note: Current limitation is that the elements being displayed are not interactable during the animation.